Stably Embedded Pairs of Ordered Abelian Groups: Towards a characterisation of stable embeddedness

 \begin{proof} Assume that $H=\phi(G)$ is such that $G/H$ is a non-trivial dense ordered abelian group.
 We construct by induction an increasing sequence of elementary extensions $(G_n)_n$, where for $n\geq 0$, $G_{n+1}/\phi(G_{n+1})$ contains a realisation of $0^+$ in $G_{n}$.
 Then the union $G':= \bigcup_n G_n$ is an elementary extension of $G=G_0$ such that $G'/\phi(G'$) has no smallest non-trivial convex subgroup.
 This proves (1).

 (2) follows from (1), setting $H:=V_g^a$. \end{proof}

 We want to characterise ordered abelian groups which are elementarily equivalent to a group satisfying (U).
-For that, we introduce the notion of regular spine. \begin{definition}[Regular valuation] Let $G$ be an ordered abelian group, $g\in G$.
-We denote by \begin{itemize} \item $V^r_g$ the union of all definable convex subgroups not containing $g$ if $g\neq 0$, and $\emptyset$ otherwise, called the \emph{regular value of $g$}. \item $C^r_g$ the intersection of all definable convex subgroup containing $g$, called the \emph{regular cover of $g$}. \item if $g\neq 0$, $R^r_g$ the group quotient $C^r_g/V^r_g$ called the \emph{regular class} or the \emph{regular rib} at $g$ . \item $\Gamma^r$ the quotient $G/\sim^r$ called the \emph{regular spine} and where the equivalence relation $\sim^r$ is given by : $g \sim^r {g'}$ if and only if $V^r_g=V^r_{g'}$ (equivalently $C^r_g=C^r_{g'}$).
-It is equipped with the reverse order with respect to the inclusion. \item $\val^r:G \rightarrow \Gamma^r$ the canonical projection map, called the \emph{regular valuation}. \end{itemize} \end{definition}
+For that, we introduce the notion of regular spine, which is the definable counterpart of the archimedean spine. \begin{definition}[Regular valuation] Let $G$ be an ordered abelian group, $g\in G$.
+We denote by \begin{itemize} \item $V^r_g$ the union of all \emph{definable} convex subgroups not containing $g$ if $g\neq 0$, and $\emptyset$ otherwise, called the \emph{regular fundament of $g$}; \item $C^r_g$ the intersection of all \emph{definable} convex subgroup containing $g$, called the \emph{regular cover of $g$}; \item (assuming $g\neq 0$) $R^r_g$ the group quotient $C^r_g/V^r_g$ called the \emph{regular class} or the \emph{regular rib} at $g$; \item $\Gamma^r$ the quotient $G/\sim^r$ called the \emph{regular spine} (where the equivalence relation $\sim^r$ is given by: $g \sim^r {g'}$ if and only if $V^r_g=V^r_{g'}$, equivalently $C^r_g=C^r_{g'}$; it is equipped with the reverse order with respect to the inclusion); \item $\val^r:G \rightarrow \Gamma^r$ the canonical projection map, called the \emph{regular valuation}. \end{itemize} \end{definition}

 \begin{lemma} If $G$ is an ordered abelian group, $(G,val^r)$ is a $\Z$-invariant valued abelian group.
 Moreover, for any $g\in G$, the regular rib $R^r_g$ is a regular ordered abelian group. \end{lemma}